Saidat23/devops.pbl/Git Project.md

   Let us make our first commit following these steps:[^4]

-  -- Using the touch command, create a file "index.txt" inside your working directory. eg touch index.txt.[^5]
+  -- Using the touch command, create a file "index.txt" inside your working directory. eg touch index.txt.

   -- Write any sentence of your choice inside the text file and save changes.[^6] -- Add the changes to git staging area using the command "git add ."